BuzzSkito Mosquito & Tick Control Specialists · Published March 20, 2026 · Updated July 12, 2026

 This guide covers the exact mosquito season timeline for each GTA city, what temperature triggers mosquito activity, and how to time your protection.
 Part of our Ultimate Backyard Mosquito Control Guide.
+Want early-season coverage locked in?
+Book your first treatment with a free yard assessment — or see what GTA mosquito control costs first.

 The Short Answer: GTA Mosquito Season 2026